 Scottish Recipes from the Cookery Nook

-chopped chives and tbsp cream per person to garnish.
+cup of single cream. chopped chives and tbsp cream per person to

-and check the seasoning.
+Gradually stir in the cream but don't let the soup boil.
 Serve hot, garnished with chopped chives

 and a tbsp of cream in each bowl.